Server farm by sugree on flickr

 About the writer: Dr. David Hoyle is a research active leader and practitioner who has worked, and continues to work, in different fields of practice with children, young people and their families.
 He received an M.Sc. from Lancaster University in 1998 and a Ph.D. from the same university in 2007.
 On the basis of his practice and research, David continues to develop a systemic critique of the thin rhetoric and sound-bite politics that, in his opinion, has characterised the social and educational policies of successive governments in respect of children, young people and their families since the mid 1980s.

 How to cite this piece: Hoyle, David (2010) ‘ContactPoint.
-Because every child matters?’ the encyclopaedia of informal education. [www.infed.org\socialwork\contactpoint.htm]
+Because every child matters?’
+The encyclopedia of pedagogy and informal education. [www.infed.org\socialwork\contactpoint.htm]

 © David Hoyle 2010